 - Removal of intangibles;

-- BEL adjustment, i.e. replacing the best estimate liability under IFRS with that under Solvency II;
+- BEL adjustment, i.e. replacing the liability under IFRS with the best estimate liability under Solvency II;

-- Risk margin; and
+- Risk margin.

-- Minor adjustments to asset values.

 The preparation of the balance sheet in accordance with Solvency II requires the use of estimates and assumptions.
 It requires a degree of judgment in the application of Solvency II principles described below.
 The principles set out below specify the measurement methods used for these items.